-Table 4.5: Progress on Rebuilding Ireland Social Housing Targets 2019

-1. LA New Build includes units delivered through Rapid, Traditional, Turnkey and Regeneration

-2. AHB New Build includes CAS and CALF New Build

-3. Part V New Build includes Part V's delivered under LA Build and AHB Build

-4. New leasing units operational are defined as the number of new leasing units delivered under this scheme in the given period.
-This program was previously known as long term leasing until 2014.

-5. RAS - New transfers is defined as the number of households which have moved from Rent Supplement to RAS in that specific year.
-It includes households who remained in their existing accommodation and those for whom the LA had to source new properties.

-6. HAP - New Households Supported refers to the number of qualified households with an established housing need who are being accommodated under the HAP scheme for that year.
-The first phase of the statutory pilot for the HAP scheme commenced in September 2014 and the data for 2014 refers to new households supported between September and December 2014.

-7. The most recently published Construction Status Report is available on www.rebuildingireland.ie

-8. DRHE Delivery Output includes Homeless HAP which is administered by Dublin City Council on behalf of the 4 Dublin LA's and came to a total of 2,583 for 2019.
-The breakdown of this figure is DCC - 1164, DLR - 210, Fingal
+- 1. LA New Build includes units delivered through Rapid, Traditional, Turnkey and Regeneration - 2.
+AHB New Build includes CAS and CALF New Build - 3.
+Part V New Build includes Part V's delivered under LA Build and AHB Build - 4.
+New leasing units operational are defined as the number of new leasing units delivered under this scheme in the given period.
+This program was previously known as long term leasing until 2014. - 5.
+RAS New transfers is defined as the number of households which have moved from Rent Supplement to RAS in that specific year.
+It includes households who remained in their existing accommodation and those for whom the LA had to source new properties. - 6.
+HAP New Households Supported refers to the number of qualified households with an established housing need who are being accommodated under the HAP scheme for that year.
+The first phase of the statutory pilot for the HAP scheme commenced in September 2014 and the data for 2014 refers to new households supported between September and December 2014. - $7. \ \ \textit{The most recently published Construction Status Report is available on www.rebuildingireland.ie}$ - 8.
+DRHE Delivery Output includes Homeless HAP which is administered by Dublin City Council on behalf of the 4 Dublin LA's and came to a total of 2,583 for 2019.
+The breakdown of this figure is DCC 1164, DLR 210, Fingal 449 & SDCC 760.

-&lt;sup>23 https://www.housing.gov.ie/housing/social-housing/social-and-affordble/overall-social-housing-provision

-- 449 & SDCC - 760.
 These figures are included in the HAP figures of each of the 4 Dublin LA's.
-The targets for these LA's was also revised to account for the DRHE delivery.

-9. Rebuilding Ireland targets (which incorporated proportional demand in each authority), were set in 2018 and cover the period 2018-2021.
-The Cork City boundary extension took effect on May 31st 2019, therefore outputs against targets for Cork City and County for the period are proportionally affected 23
+The targets for these LA's was also revised to account for the DRHE delivery. - 9.
+Rebuilding Ireland targets (which incorporated proportional demand in each authority), were set in 2018 and cover the period 2018-2021.
+The Cork City boundary extension took effect on May 31st 2019, therefore outputs against targets for Cork City and County for the period are proportionally affected 2724